PetervanLunteren/EcoAssist/README.md

 ```
 EcoAssist will open when you double-click the file above.
 You are free to move this file to a more convenient location.
 If you want EcoAssist in your dock, manually change `EcoAssist.command` to `EcoAssist.app`, then drag and drop it in your dock and change it back to `EcoAssist.command`.
 Not the prettiest solution, but it works...

+I'm not sure why, but the first time you open EcoAssist it can take some time.
+Please be patient.
+Subsequent times will be faster.

 ## GPU Support
 It is possible to run EcoAssist on your GPU for faster processing (I just never tried it before).
 See [this page](https://github.com/petargyurov/megadetector-gui/blob/master/GPU_SUPPORT.md) for more information.
 You would probably be best off by installing EcoAssist following the steps above and afterwards adjusting the `ecoassistcondaenv` conda environment accordingly.